TanguyLe/MagicPriceUpdater/doc/interface_proposal.md

   --strategies-options-path=<sep> Path to the strategy options.
 If not provided, no options are used [default: None].
   --output-path=<op> Output folder path [default: current-directory].
   --stock-file-path=<sfp> Input stock file path [default: current-directory/stock.csv].
+  --yes-to-confirmation|-y Prevents the user from being asked for confirmation.
 ```

 ## Behavior